Skip to content

 Execute prodigal

-We will now run prodigal over the 10 bins in anonymous mode using an array.
+We will now run prodigal over the 10 bins in single mode using an array.

 Create script named prodigal.sl